nautobot/nautobot-app-device-onboarding/README.md

 > For DNS Name Resolution to work, the instance of Nautobot must be able to resolve the name of the
 > device to IP address.

+If other attributes (`Platform`, `Device Type`, `Device Role`) are provided in the onboarding task, the plugin will use provided value for the onboarded device.
+If `Platform`, `Device Type` and/or `Device Role` are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in Nautobot as needed.
+> If the Platform is provided, it must point to an existing Nautobot Platform.
+NAPALM driver of this platform will be used only if it is defined for the platform in Nautobot.
+> To use a preferred NAPALM driver, either define it in Nautobot per platform or in the plugins settings under `platform_map`

 #### SSH Autodetect

 The user will need to specify additional information for platforms where Netmiko's `ssh_autodetect` feature does not work.